 Why is it important to have an R&D study?

 In order to claim the R&D credit, a company must have contemporaneous documentation to support the qualifying expenses used toward the R&D credit at the time the taxpayer files their income tax returns.
-Furthermore, on October 15th, the IRS announced a Chief Council Memorandum (20214101F) that will require taxpayers to submit a summary of contemporaneous documentation with their research credit claim beginning with tax returns filed on or after January 10th of 2022.
+Furthermore, on October 15, 2021, the IRS announced a Chief Council Memorandum (20214101F) that will require taxpayers to submit a summary of contemporaneous documentation with their research credit refund claim beginning with tax returns filed on or after January 10th of 2022.
 Research claims without the required documentation have the potential to be denied.
 GBQ performs R&D studies that are designed to identify qualifying activities and link the relevant expenses to those activities.
 By engaging our team to perform an R&D study, companies will be able to utilize the information within the R&D study to satisfy the additional reporting requirements that are set to take effect in 2022.

 Whether you are a manufacturer that has been claiming the R&D credit for years or this is the first time you have considered the credit, now is the perfect time to assess whether an R&D study could make sense for your company.
 For more details, contact Tax Senior Manager Jeff Waldeck.